 |Before occupation||five days|

-The regulations lay down the minimum notice periods.
-The council will generally respond to an inspection request on the same day, provided the request is made before 10.30am.
+The Council will generally respond to an inspection request on the same day, provided the request is made before 10.30am by telephone, or the previous working day for email requests.